yonatankarp/kotlin-design-patterns/decorator/README.md

 ---
-layout: decorator
 title: Decorator
-folder: decorator
-permalink: /patterns/decorator/
-categories: Structural
+category: Structural
 language: en
-tags:
+tag:
   - Gang of Four
   - Extensibility
 ---

 ## Also known as